babblevoice/tino/README.md

 - `.extra` - the number of content files of the type not used in the file, preceded with the dot-separated type, e.g. blog.news.extra
 - `.extra-attr` - the number of content files of the type not used in the file as the value in an attribute named by default `data-type-extra`, preceded with the dot-separated type, e.g. blog.news.extra-attr

+The following items are available for use in `.item` templates inserted with the `tags` key:

+- `tag-url` - the URL of the list page generated for the given tag
+- `tag-name` - the tag name

 The following values are available for use in `.list` templates for the purpose of populating control elements:

+- `this-list` - the spaced subpath of the current list page
 - `first-url` - the URL of the output file for the first list page of the set
 - `last-url` - the URL of the output file for the last list page of the set
 - `prev-url` - the URL of the output file for the previous list page in the set